dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 - **login_server** role: FreeIPA server is installed and configured on the manager node to provide authentication using LDAP and Kerberos principles.

-- **login_node** role: For Rocky, FreeIPA client is installed and configured on the login node and is integrated with the server running on the manager node.
+- **login_node** role: For RHEL and Rocky, FreeIPA client is installed and configured on the login and compute nodes and is integrated with the server running on the manager node.
 For LeapOS, 389ds will be installed instead.